-This tenure clock extension policy recognizes that faculty may be significantly distracted from their research and academic capabilities during medical or family leave.
+Your university may have an official family leave and tenure clock extension policy that allows a faculty member to take a medical and/or family leave (such as leave surrounding the birth of a child).
+Usually, the tenure clock extension policy recognizes that faculty may be significantly distracted from their research and academic capabilities during medical or family leave.
 Unfortunately, many pre-tenure faculty are reluctant to use this policy, believing a bias or stigma exists.
 Chairs must assure faculty that the time on leave will not be unfairly evaluated.
+Furthermore, it may be useful to raise the tenure clock extension topic with all faculty, regardless of gender, during the annual faculty merit review meeting.
+Doing so is another way to remove bias and stigma.